Pyomo/pyomo/doc/OnlineDocs/contributed_packages/parmest/examples.rst

 Examples
 ========

+Examples can be found in the subdirectories of `pyomo/contrib/parmest/examples`.

-Generally, two Python files are used to run parmest (although it can be implemented using one or many):
+Generally, two Python files are used to run parmest (although it can be done using one or many):

 * Driver: This file contains code that uses parmest to compute parameter estimation and confidence regions.